boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 By enabling the `Column Count,` you can set the column count.

-> **Note**: If the invalid columns and rows are given , the rows and columns reset to its default value.
-For example : If you given the number of rows as 6 and number of columns as 5 but your data count is only 20 .
-In this case the rows and columns will reset to its default value.
+> **Note**: If invalid columns and rows are given, the rows and columns will reset to their default value.
+For example, if you set the number of rows as 6 and the number of columns as 5 but your data count is only 20, in this case, the rows and columns will reset to their default value.

 ### Animation settings